jyyyyylim/Tasker/readme.md

-this existed because the windows key is overrated, umad
+microsoft, nerf the windows key already its overrated